nicolercl/14848Project/README.md

 bitnami/spark
 wwweiweiii/sonarqubescanner
 postgres:10
-wwweiweiii/app
+wwweiweiii/entry_nginx
 ```
-Note that we need to deploy and expose the 4 big data processing services first, get their IPs and update the entry app links before deploying the entry app.
+Note that we need to deploy and expose the 4 big data processing services first, before deploying the entry app.

 The first step is to create a GKE cluster.
 1. Go to Kubernetes Engine -> Clusters -> Create.